eladkarako/exiftool-source/README.md

          See "geotag.html" in the full ExifTool distribution for more information.

-         Multiple -geotag options may be used to concatinate GPS track log data.
+         Multiple -geotag options may be used to concatenate GPS track log data.
 Also, a single -geotag option may be used to load multiple track log files by using wildcards in the *TRKFILE* name, but note that in this case *TRKFILE* must be quoted on most systems (with